HMS-Analytical-Software/sdmx-technical-documentation-ml/docs/common.md

 Fraction Digits: `0`

-**UnboundedCodeType:** UnboundedCodeType provides single textual value of "unbounded", for use in OccurentType.
+**UnboundedCodeType:** UnboundedCodeType provides single textual value of "unbounded", for use in OccurrentType.

 Derived by restriction of `xs:string`.